Introduction to the Social Services, Health Care and Rescue Services Division

 Service packages

-The division includes the following four departments: Family and Social Services; Hospital, Rehabilitation and Care Services; Health and Substance Abuse Services; and Rescue Services.
-The departments have a joint administration.
+The division includes the following four service packages: Family and Social Services; Hospital, Rehabilitation and Care Services; Health and Substance Abuse Services; and Rescue Services.
+The services have a joint administration.

-The Family and Social Services Department manages the social and healthcare services for families with children, school and student healthcare, and the health guidance of young people not involved in schooling or working life.
+The Family and Social Services manage the social and healthcare services for families with children, school and student healthcare, and the health guidance of young people not involved in schooling or working life.

-The Department also provides disability services and adult social work services, grants social assistance, manages financial and debt counselling, provides employment support, and organises rehabilitative work activities and immigrant services.
+The Services also provide disability services and adult social work services, grant social assistance, manage financial and debt counselling, provide employment support, and organise rehabilitative work activities and immigrant services.

 The Director of Family and Social Services is Maarit Sulavuori, tel. +358 9 310 62401(Link starts a phone call).
 The Executive Assistant’s phone number is +358 9 310 62402(Link starts a phone call).